vacp2p/rfc/content/docs/rfcs/70/README.md

 3. Execution of the double ratchet algorithm for forward secure, authenticated communications, using the common secret key SK, obtained from X3DH, as a root key.

 ## Cryptographic functions required
--   XEd448 for digital signatures involved in the X3DH key generation.
+-   XEd448 and SHA512 for digital signatures involved in the X3DH key generation.
--   SHA512 for hashing and the generation of HMACs.
+-   SHA256 for the key generation related to AES256-GCM.
--   AES256-CBC for the encryption/decryption of messages.
+-   AES256-GCM for the encryption/decryption of messages.

 ## Considerations on the X3DH initialization
 This scheme MUST work on a specific elliptic curves which differ from those used by Ethereum.
 The curve Curve448 MUST be chosen: